 Since there are numerous risks associated with the shipment of packages, it’s best to stay safe with insurance.
 It’s beneficial both for the seller and the buyer of the product.
 If the package is packed properly, compensation for any kind of damage or loss is provided.
 Further, the order’s value along with the costs of shipping are also included in reimbursement.
 Last but not the least, it offers the buyers and the sellers security and peace of mind, considering how high the value of the products is.

 Managing shipments is a complicated process, with countless factors to review and deliveries to make.
 The seller’s guarantee to the customers that they’ll receive their packages timely and in good condition is crucial for the growth of an eCommerce business.
-Therefore, shipping insurance plays a major role in reducing any unanticipated costs due to loss or damage of goods along with providing customers with the required assurance, and this is why any serious business owner should consider opting for it.
+Therefore, international shipping insurance plays a major role in reducing any unanticipated costs due to loss or damage of goods along with providing customers with the required assurance, and this is why any serious business owner should consider opting for it.